harisphnx/Distributed_System_Simulator-DSS_py/README.md

 # DSS_py

 DSS_py is a Distributed System Simulator.
-The python class file allows one to simulate distributed systems in one's own system.
-One can create a number of machines, assign them tasks in the form of functions and make them communicate between each other through messages.
+This library allows one to simulate a distributed system in a single system.
+One can create a number of machine instances, assign them tasks in the form of functions and make them communicate between each other through messages.

 ## Get Started

-1. Download the files and copy `class_file.py` and `config.txt` to the folder where you want to work.
+1. Download the files and copy `dss.py` and `config.txt` to the folder where you want to work.
 2. Set the maximum number of machine instances you want to work with in `config.txt`.
 3. Create a file named `functions.py` and keep the functions that you want to assign as tasks to the machines.
 4. Create another file and start coding.
-Do include the line `from class_file import *` in your main code.
+Do include the line `from dss import *` in your main code.

 ## Documentation